HiSPARC/jsparc/doc/jsparc_analysis.rst

 the map.
 When the core is dragged around the map you can see that numbers around the map start to change.
 For instance, underneath the map is the chi-squared value that tells you how well the proposed location of the shower core matches the detected signales.
-The high the chi-squared, the worse the fit, so try to get it as low as possible.
+The higher the chi-squared, the worse the fit, so try to get it as low as possible.